stacks-network/docs/src/pages/write-smart-contracts/billboard-tutorial.md

 ```

 It's a best practice to define codes to a descriptive constant for Clarity smart contracts.
 This makes the code easier
-to understand for readers.
-Under the `constants` comment, define a STX transfer error constant.
-Assign the value `u0` to
+to understand for readers and makes errors reusable across contract methods.
+Under the `constants` comment, define a STX
-the constant.
-There is no standard for error constants in Clarity, this value is used because it's the first error the
+transfer error constant.
+Assign the value `u0` to the constant.
+There is no standard for error constants in Clarity,
-contract defines.
-Error constants should be defined at the top of the contract, usually preceding data variables.
+this value is used because it's the first error the contract defines.
+Error constants should be defined at the top of
+the contract, usually preceding data variables.

 ```clarity
 ;; error consts